 - Can be kept open during light rain

 - Not as secure and unsuitable for ground floor applications

 - Can get draughty during cold weather or winter

 A double-hung window is composed of two large sashes (frames that surround the glass panels) that slide up and down along vertical tracks.

 - Easy to open and close

-- Vertical tracks don’t accumulate as much dirt
+- Vertical tracks of a double-hung window don’t accumulate as much dirt

 - Counterbalance springs and sash cords prone to wear and tear